condrint/Circuit-Simulator/README.md

 * If you have wires connecting the positive and negative terminals of a powersupply directly you will short the battery! (and the results will be mostly meaningless)
 * Power supplies / Resistors / Wires can only be placed between horizontally or vertically connected neighbors.

-## Issues/Todo
-* The python scripts on the backend will break if you start making weird circuits, working on this atm